 I am a legal permanent resident of the United States.
 I just learned that my husband, a U.S. citizen, has another woman (with a new baby) back in our home country.
-My husband says he is married to her there, but that this shouldn’t have any impact on our lives here in the United States.
+My husband says he is married to her there, but he insists that this shouldn’t have any impact on our lives here in the United States.

 Yes.
 Your husband’s bigamy (being legally married to two women at the same time) could cause your interviewing officer at United States Citizenship and Immigration Services (USCIS) to decide that you are practicing polygamy.
-Practicing polygamy will disqualify you for citizenship, and may result in your deportation as well.
+Practicing polygamy will disqualify you for citizenship, and could result in your deportation as well.

 There is no way that you can honestly answer all the questions on the Application for Naturalization (Form N-400) without telling USCIS that your husband is currently married to two women at the same time.
 The Form N-400 requests your complete marriage history AND your husband’s complete marriage history.

 Unfortunately, USCIS interprets polygamy as a cultural or religious practice.
 That means that because you are one of the wives, if you do not leave the relationship immediately, you become a knowing partner to your husband’s other relationship.

 Note that it does not matter that he married his other wife in a different country.
 In U.S. immigration law, a marriage anywhere in the world is still a marriage.

-It’s possible that your divorce will raise some questions when you apply for citizenship — USCIS may take another look at whether your marriage was bona fide to begin with, as opposed to being a sham to get a green card — but you can overcome this with documents and your own testimony.
-See “Can I apply for citizenship if I’ve divorced the person who got me my green card?” for details.
+It’s certainly possible that your divorce will raise questions when you apply for citizenship.
+USCIS might take another look at whether your marriage was bona fide to begin with, as opposed to being a sham to get a green card.
+However, you can possibly overcome this with documents and your own testimony.
+See Can I apply for citizenship if I’ve divorced the person who got me my green card? for details.